-Starting March 30, 2020 appointments may only be arranged as meetings in Zoom.
-When you meet with us in the Lab, we can get more in-depth with helping you to manage your writing process, and to let you find ways to produce better writing.
+Due to concens regarding COVID-19, we cannot meet in-person.
+However, we can arrange to meet within the Zoom platform for an online consultation.
+When you meet with us in Zoom, share your writing with us!
+We can get more in-depth with helping you to manage your writing process, and to let you find ways to produce better writing.
 You can request an appointment by emailing Stephanie Renfrow (Stephanie.Renfrow@Colorado.EDU) and/or Harrison Carpenter (Harrison.Carpenter@Colorado.EDU).
 In your email, include the following information:

 - Your name

 - The writing project you would like to discuss

 - Several “best days and times” for us to meet